 Can I take my resit exam overseas?

-Examinations will be online in August 2021 so our normal policy on taking examinations overseas is not currently relevant.
+Examinations will be a mixture of in-person and online in August so our normal policy on taking examinations overseas is not currently relevant.

 The full policy on overseas examinations arrangements are here